 We’re all doing relays because we want to achieve a personal goal and spend time with friends (or strangers that become friends).
 Getting to spend that down time with your whole team (except those running) in the relaxing and festive atmosphere on GOMR Nation trumps trying to find a parking space in some city with heavy traffic and hundreds of other vans.

-GOMR Nation (campus of Blue Ridge Christian School) will be the hub for the relay.
+GOMR Nation (campus of the Alleghany Wellness Center) will be the hub for the relay.
 Starting and ending in the same location has enormous benefits.